The All New Secure-A-Move

 There are concerns around components getting damaged or even lost or stolen between when the y leave the warehouse and when they are in the hands of the end-user.

 Weather is also a big concern for us… often there will be an afternoon storm and the goods are liable to get drenched and some of the critical spares are electronic or moisture sensitive… what is the best value-for money solution on the market?

 Let’s start with what you know you have.
 Say you have a large number or mesh cage on timber pallets.
-This could be an option as your starting point – if you introduce a weather-proof PVC cover.
+This could be an option as your starting point – if you introduce a weather-proof reusable cover.
 These covers are available in different thicknesses, 680 um, 900 um and 1300 um.
 They are able to be fastened to the pallet by means of rope ties.
-However unless your cages have lids, the PVC or fabric cover will not totally prevent theft or pilfering on site.
+However unless your cages have lids, the reusable cover solution not totally prevent theft or pilfering on site.

 Also some sites want an all-in-one solution – not extra covers or add-ons to fix a problem.

 How do you deliver to these drop-points?
 Is it on the back of a truck or utility or pick-up or is it a closed back vehicle?
 Answering with will help you determine the level of weather protection your cage needs to have.